20.2.9 Interest on Carryback of Net Operating Loss

 Use of appropriate hold codes may be required when cycling adjustments to prevent the issuance of erroneous notices and refunds.

-The input of a combination of transaction codes as described in the table located within this IRM, will allow the generation of systemic interest computations.
+The input of a combination of transaction codes will allow the generation of systemic interest computations.
+See IRM 20.2.9.8, Combination of Adjustments-Form 2285, Concurrent Determinations of Deficiencies.
 Use Posting Delay Codes when applicable.
-See IRM 4.4.12.4.52, AIMS Processing Handbook-Form 5344-Item 43 Posting Delay Code or IRM 8.20.7-1, Form 5403 Appeals Closing Record (Instructions).
+See IRM 4.4.12.5.50, Item 43: Posting Delay Code or Exhibit 8.20.7-1, Form 5403, Appeals Closing Record (Instructions).

 Caution:

-Input of this adjustment as a single, net tax, decrease is not recommended.
-Input as a single, net tax adjustment should only be used if there are statute concerns (e.g., short statute for all adjustments - not a barred assessment adjustment per IRM 20.2.9.7.2).
+Input of this adjustment as a single, net tax decrease must be avoided whenever possible.
+Input as a single, net tax adjustment is only to be used if there are statute concerns (for example, short statute for all adjustments - not a barred assessment adjustment per IRM 20.2.9.8.2, Interest on Barred Assessments).

 Example of 1st Adjustment Document (Form 5344, Examination Closing Record / Form 5403, Appeals Closing Record)